"Kudos to Eric Schultz, who perfectly captures Woody Herman's jaunty clarinet part."

 Stravinsky's Ebony Concerto, the title track of Jazz in Clear Water: Ebony, released in 2015.

-As an advocate for new music, Schultz has commissioned and premiered the music of composers such as Chiayu Hsu, Larry Baker, Omar Surillo, and Tony Solitro.
+As an advocate for new music, Schultz has commissioned and premiered the music of composers such as Liliya Ugay, Chiayu Hsu, Larry Baker, Omar Surillo, and Tony Solitro.
 He is the founding clarinetist of the Victory Players contemporary chamber orchestra.
 Sponsored by the Massachusetts International Festival of the Arts and based in Holyoke, Massachusetts, a historically Puerto Rican town, the group actively commissions the music of living Puerto Rican composers.
 As a part of the chamber orchestra’s commitment to the outreach of new music, the group performs this music for young people and does masterclasses in local schools.

-Schultz completed his Doctor of Musical Arts degree in clarinet performance at Stony Brook University.
+Schultz currently serves on the music faculty at Iona College, where he directs the Iona Ensemble.
+As a committed teaching artist, he also teaches for the Harmony Program, often referred to as the city’s adaptation of Venezuela’s El Sistema.
+He completed his Doctor of Musical Arts degree in clarinet performance at Stony Brook University.
 His principal teachers include Alan Kay, Alexander Fiterstein, and Melissa Koprowski.